Discovering the Ethereum2 P2P Network: Eth2 network ecosystem

 The different hosts configurations and behaviour strategies can be deployed in different ways.
 If the desired test is not too long, it can be launched from the \emph{rumor shell} by typing the commands in the desired order.
 For more repetitive tasks or tests, the platform offers the possibility to read the list of commands from a given file (e.g., \emph{script.rumor}).
-For a more complex solutions, Rumor also offers the option to add the given test-plan into a service, allowing the test-case to behave as a server.
+For more complex tasks, Rumor also offers the option to add a test-plan into a service, allowing the test-case to behave as a server.